bcoca/ansible-documentation/docs/docsite/rst/vault_guide/vault_managing_passwords.rst

 Enforcing vault ID matching
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, the vault ID label is only a hint to remind you which password you used to encrypt a variable or file.
-Ansible does not check that the vault ID in the header of the encrypted content matches the vault ID you provide when you use the content.
+Ansible does not check that the vault ID in the header of the encrypted content matches the vault ID you provide when yoU use the content.
 Ansible decrypts all files and variables called by your command or playbook that are encrypted with the password you provide.
 To check the encrypted content and decrypt it only when the vault ID it contains matches the one you provide with ``--vault-id``, set the config option :ref:`DEFAULT_VAULT_ID_MATCH`.
-When you set :ref:`DEFAULT_VAULT_ID_MATCH`, each password is only used to decrypt data that was encrypted with the same label.
+When you enable this configuration, each password is only used to decrypt data that was encrypted with the same label.
 This is efficient and predictable and can reduce errors when different values are encrypted with different passwords.

 .. note::
-   Even with the :ref:`DEFAULT_VAULT_ID_MATCH` setting enabled, Ansible does not enforce using the same password every time you use a particular vault ID label.
+   Even with the :ref:`DEFAULT_VAULT_ID_MATCH` setting enabled, Ansible does not enforce using the same password every time you use a particular vault ID label, only that both must match to decrypt content.

 .. _storing_vault_passwords:

 Storing and accessing vault passwords
 -------------------------------------

 You can memorize your vault password or manually copy vault passwords from any source and paste them at a command-line prompt, but most users store them securely and access them as needed from within Ansible.
-You have two options for storing vault passwords that work from within Ansible: in files or a third-party tool, such as the system keyring or a secret manager.
+You have two options for storing vault passwords that work from within Ansible: in files or a third-party tool, such as the system keyring or a password manager.
 If you store your passwords in a third-party tool, you need a vault password client script to retrieve them from within Ansible.

 Storing passwords in files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^